Weddings Near Victoria

 The tradeoff is size.
 If you need a ballroom for two hundred, this is the wrong place.
 If you want fifty people who actually matter, a lake at sunset, and nobody driving home at eleven, this is what we built for.

-Different venues serve different weddings.
-Here's where we sit relative to the places you're probably also considering.
+How we sit relative to the venues you're also touring.

-Where we differ: Shawnigan Retreats is built for intimate weddings of 50 or fewer.
-You get exclusive use of the grounds, your wedding party sleeps on-site, and the weekend belongs to you rather than to a six-hour booking window.
-Hatley Castle is a daytime rental in a shared institutional campus.
-We're a private estate for the whole weekend.
-The price points are comparable once you factor in the two-night accommodation at Shawnigan versus the separate hotel block a Hatley Castle wedding requires.
+Hatley at Royal Roads is the right call for a 200-guest formal wedding with Edwardian gardens and a castle backdrop.
+We're built for 50 or fewer with exclusive use and the wedding party sleeping on-site.
+Hatley is a daytime rental in a shared institutional campus.
+We're a private estate for the whole weekend — price points end up comparable once you factor in the hotel block Hatley requires.
+Read the full side-by-side.

-Brentwood Bay Resort
+vs. Brentwood Bay Resort

-Gulf Islands venues (Salt Spring, Galiano, Pender)
+vs. Gulf Islands (Salt Spring, Galiano, Pender)

-The Gulf Islands are gorgeous.
-They're also ferry-dependent.
-A Salt Spring Island wedding means your guests take a ferry from Swartz Bay or Tsawwassen, and ferry reservations during peak summer fill up weeks in advance.
+The Gulf Islands are gorgeous and ferry-dependent.
+A Salt Spring wedding means your guests take a ferry from Swartz Bay or Tsawwassen, and peak summer reservations fill weeks ahead.
 Missed ferry, missed ceremony.
-We've heard that story more than once from couples who've visited the property.
+We're on the main body of Vancouver Island.
+No ferry from Victoria — just 45 minutes on Highway 1.

-Sooke and Tofino venues
+vs. Sooke & Tofino

-What makes Shawnigan Retreats different within the valley is the lakefront.
+Bird's Eye Cove Farm, Vista d'Oro, and a handful of newer Cowichan vineyards offer outdoor ceremonies with a farm-to-table sensibility — and we're genuinely glad they're here.
+What makes us different within the valley is the lakefront.
 We're the only private-estate wedding venue on a lake within an hour of Victoria.
-The dock ceremony, the beach ceremony, the post-dinner swim, the sauna at midnight.
-Water defines the weekend in a way that a vineyard or farm setting doesn't replicate.
+Water defines the weekend in a way a vineyard doesn't replicate.

 The practical details your parents and out-of-town friends will ask about.